SuHamza/FSND-P2-Trivia-API/backend/README.md

 This will install all of the required packages we selected within the `requirements.txt` file.

+**Note:** Most of the specified package versions are outdated and might cause some errors!
+It is better to remove the package versions from `requirements.txt`before installation, or update any packages that might cause errors.

 ##### Key Dependencies

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.